inbravo/aws-feature-set/README.md

 	- At rest using AES-256 encryption
 	- Can use your own HSM or default AWSK Key management
 - Redshift Availability
-	- Not Multi-AZs.
-Can restore snapshots
+	- Currently available in 1 AZ only.
+Not Multi-AZs.
+Can restore snapshots to new AZs in the event of an outage
 	- Database warehousing service, cheap, faster.
 Best seller AWS Service
 	- Speed achieved due to columnar storage
 	- Data stored sequentially on disk – hence faster